 Crystal analysis is usually an important result of a successful knee aspiration.
-Most commonly, the clinician differents gout (negatively birefringent urate crystals), pseudogout (weakly positive birefringent crystals), and an infectious process.
+Most commonly, the clinician differentiates gout (negatively birefringent urate crystals), pseudogout (weakly positive birefringent crystals), and an infectious process.

-Synovial fluid associated with septic or infectious joint effusion are as follows:
+Synovial fluid associated with septic or infectious joint effusion is as follows: